On Efficient Approximate Queries over Machine Learning Models: Related Work

 {\bf Combining queries and ML inference.} Bolukbasi et al.~\cite{DBLP:conf/icml/BolukbasiWDS17} enable incremental predictions for neural networks. \eat{The authors formulate a global objective for by learning a policy and solve it by reducing it to a layer-by-layer weighted binary classification problem.} Computation time is reduced by pruning examples that are classified in earlier layers, selected adaptively. \eat{This is further extended to learn how to adaptively select the network to be evaluated for each example.
-This was shown to achieve a good trade-off between classification accuracy and evaluation time on ImageNet.} Kang et al.~\cite{DBLP:journals/pvldb/KangEABZ17} present NOSCOPE, a system for querying videos that can reduce the cost of neural network video analysis by up to three orders of magnitude via inference-optimized model search.
-Given a target video, object to detect, and reference neural network, NOSCOPE automatically searches for and trains a sequence, or cascade, of models that preserve the accuracy of the reference network but are specialized to the target video and are therefore far less computationally expensive.
-Lu et al.~\cite{DBLP:conf/sigmod/LuCKC18} use probabilistic predicates to filter data blobs that do not satisfy the query. \eat{To support complex predicates and avoid per-query training, t} They augment a cost-based query optimizer to choose plans with appropriate combinations of simpler probabilistic predicates. \eat{While introducing a configurable amount of error, t} They show that their solution boosts the performance of ML queries.
-Anderson et al.~\cite{DBLP:conf/icde/AndersonCRW19} use a hierarchical model to reduce the runtime cost of queries over visual content. \eat{Prior work used cascades, e.g., smaller CNNs, to optimize the computational cost of inference.} By treating transformations of physical representation of the input image as part of query optimization, \eat{that is, by including image transformations such as resolution scaling within the cascade,} they optimize data handling costs. \eat{The authors propose Tahoma, which generates and evaluates many potential classifier cascades. } Gao et al.~\cite{DBLP:conf/sigmod/GaoXAY21} introduce a Multi-Level Splitting Sampling to let one "promising" sample path prefix generate multiple "offspring" paths, and direct Monte-Carlo based simulations toward more promising paths. \eat{This frees users from manually tuning models.} Recent work that proposed to use cheap proxy models, such as image classifiers, to identify an approximate set of data points satisfying a query~\cite{DBLP:journals/pvldb/KangGBHZ20}, is by far the closest to our work.
+This was shown to achieve a good trade-off between classification accuracy and evaluation time on ImageNet.} Kang et al.~\cite{DBLP:journals/pvldb/KangEABZ17} present NOSCOPE, a system for querying videos that can reduce the cost of neural network video analysis by up to three orders of magnitude via inference-optimized model search.\eat{Given a target video, object to detect, and reference neural network, NOSCOPE automatically searches for and trains a sequence, or cascade, of models that preserve the accuracy of the reference network but are specialized to the target video and are therefore far less computationally expensive.} Lu et al.~\cite{DBLP:conf/sigmod/LuCKC18} \dujian{and Yang et al.~\cite{10.14778/3547305.3547310}} use probabilistic predicates to filter data blobs that do not satisfy the query \dujian{and empirically increase data reduction rates}. \eat{To support complex predicates and avoid per-query training, They augment a cost-based query optimizer to choose plans with appropriate combinations of simpler probabilistic predicates. } \eat{While introducing a configurable amount of error, They show that their solution boosts the performance of ML queries.} Anderson et al.~\cite{DBLP:conf/icde/AndersonCRW19} use a hierarchical model to reduce the runtime cost of queries over visual content. \eat{Prior work used cascades, e.g., smaller CNNs, to optimize the computational cost of inference.
+By treating transformations of physical representation of the input image as part of query optimization, that is, by including image transformations such as resolution scaling within the cascade, they optimize data handling costs. } \eat{The authors propose Tahoma, which generates and evaluates many potential classifier cascades. } Gao et al.~\cite{DBLP:conf/sigmod/GaoXAY21} introduce a Multi-Level Splitting Sampling to let one "promising" sample path prefix generate multiple "offspring" paths, and direct Monte-Carlo based simulations toward more promising paths. \eat{This frees users from manually tuning models.} \dujian{Lai et al.~\cite{10.1145/3448016.3452786} studies approximate Top-K query with light-weight proxy models that generate oracle label distribution.} Recent work that proposed to use cheap proxy models, such as image classifiers, to identify an approximate set of data points satisfying a query~\cite{DBLP:journals/pvldb/KangGBHZ20}, is by far the closest to our work, albeit they require a budget. \eat{.
 As mentioned in \S~\ref{sec:intro}, they studied approximate answering of recall- and precision-target queries, with a user-specified cost budget.
 Their setting is restricted to classification, whereas we consider more general similarity queries.
 The limitations of using a user-specified cost budget were already discussed in \S~\ref{sec:intro}.
 Our experiments clearly demonstrate the superiority of our approach.